What skill level is required for your trips?

 ABS backpacks... what`s the deal?

-ABS backpacks are an excellent piece of safety equipment.
-Unfortunately air travel with ABS backpacks can be difficult although most airlines have created policies allowing you to bring them.
-Please contact your carrier directly for more information on how to do this.
+ABS backpacks are an excellent piece of safety equipment however it can be difficult to fly with them.
+Please contact your airline directly for information on their policies on travelling with ABS packs.

 Getting around - money?